-Mr David Seeney is responsible for the maintenance of the buildings.
-He is assisted by Nick Greehy and Christopher Bowring.
-Please consult him if you have any queries about electrical appliances.
-If you have a problem with your room, you should email the fault to maintenance-helpdesk@hmc.ox.ac.uk.
+Nick Greehy is the Maintenance Supervisor and he is accompanied in the Maintenance Office by Christopher Bowring.
+Between them, Chris and Nick are responsible for maintaining all of the buildings in College.
+If you have any queries about electrical appliances or if you have a problem with your room, you should email the fault to maintenance@hmc.ox.ac.uk.